 The YHA is a great institution and I guess most fell walkers have stayed at a hostel at some time in their lives.
-Funny how they were created "to help all, especially young people of limited means, to greater knowledge, love and care of the countryside, particularly by providing hostels or other simple accommodation for them on their travels".
+They were created "to help all, especially young people of limited means, to greater knowledge, love and care of the countryside, particularly by providing hostels or other simple accommodation for them on their travels".
 Here's a collection of routes starting or finishing at a YHA in The Lakes.
-Along the way, there are 7 Wainwrights,1 tarn and 1 pub.
+Along the way, there are 7 Wainwrights, 2 lakes, 1 tarn and 1 pub.

 Calculated time is computed with the distance, the height difference, and an average speed of 2.2 mph.
 For an intermediate walker, this time includes small breaks.